Lafayette Leopards: Football

 Lafayette football is one of the oldest collegiate football programs in the nation.
-Founded in 1882, the football team has won three national championships, six Patriot League championships, six undefeated seasons, and four undefeated, untied seasons.
+Founded in 1882, the football team has won three national championships, eight Patriot League championships, six undefeated seasons, and four undefeated, untied seasons.

 For most of its history, Lafayette played an independent schedule until joining the Patriot League in 1986.
 Between 1929 and 1975, the Leopards were a part of an unofficial conference, the “Middle Three Conference,” which consisted of Rutgers University and Lehigh University.
 Today, Lafayette football is most noted for its fierce arch-rivalry with Lehigh, which is the most played rivalry in college football (150 games) and the most consecutive years played (since 1897).
 ESPN considers "The Rivalry" to be among the top ten in college football, and was the subject of a PBS documentary narrated by NFL Films voice and Philadelphia Phillies broadcaster Harry Kalas.
 Aside from Lehigh and Rutgers, Lafayette's primary rivals are Bucknell University and the University of Pennsylvania.

 Lafayette has produced four consensus All-Americans (FBS), 11 FCS All-Americans, four College Football Hall of Fame players, and three College Football Hall of Fame coaches.
 Lafayette football has produced and nurtured several legendary football personalities, such as George Barclay, inventor of the football helmet, and Jock Sutherland, legendary coach of the Pittsburgh Panthers and Pittsburgh Steelers.
 Lafayette is also credited with inventing the huddle during a game in which Pennsylvania was stealing hand signals.

-Lafayette is all-time 654–559–39 in 130 seasons.
+Lafayette is all-time 700–641–39 in 142 seasons.